ivan-tkatchev/tab/README.md

 `head Arr[a], UInt -> Seq[a]`

 `hist`
 : Accepts an array of numbers and a bucket count and returns an array of tuples representing a histogram of the values in the array.
 (The interval between the maximum and minimum value is split into N equal sub-intervals, and a number of values that falls into each sub-interval is tallied.)
-The return value is an array of pairs: (sub-interval upper bound, number of elements).
+The return value is an array of pairs: (sub-interval lower bound, number of elements).
+See also: `bucket`.
 : Usage:
 `hist Arr[Number], UInt -> Arr[(Real,UInt)]`